SwampPear/Kami/README.md

 <hr>

 > This project is to serve as my personal exploration in game programming, design, and creativity.

-### Goals
+Kami is my personal exploration and continuation of my own endeavors in game programming, design, and creativity.
+I have a few goals in mind at the core of its implementation:

+- ease of use
-- robust, beautiful graphics
+- robust, beautiful graphics system
-- story-driven systems
+- story-driven systemss
-- efficient essential systems (ECS, graphics)
+- efficient and proven essential systems (ECS: entt, graphics: vulkan)
 - procedural asset generation (terrain, story, and audio)